aaplm/wow-macros/README.md

 ```

 This macro will:
-1. cast the spell at the mouseover target
+1. cast the spell at your mouseover target.
-2. cast the spell at the focus target, if not mousing over
+2. cast the spell at your focus target, if none of the above
-3. cast the spell at your selected target, if non of the above
+3. cast the spell at your selected target, if none of the above